Split Payments Marketplace

 • Detailed handling of fees: The system allows for fine-tuning of how transaction fees and chargebacks are managed.

-First you'll need to onboard your recipients for the payment split, and then create the payment specifying the necessary information.
+To use this feature, you must first onboard your recipients for the payment split, and then create the payment specifying the necessary information.

-1- Onboardings
+1- Onboarding

-• Each Marketplace Owner is represented in Yuno as an Organization.
+• Each marketplace owner is represented in Yuno as an organization.

-• Within an organization, one or more Accounts can be created, each configured with its own set of Connections to payment providers (e.g., Stripe, Adyen, dLocal).
+• Within an organization, one or more accounts can be created, each configured with its own set of connections to payment providers (e.g., Stripe, Adyen, dLocal).

-• For every account, the marketplace can register one or more Recipients — these are the submerchants to be onboarded.
+• For every account, the marketplace can register one or more recipients — these are the submerchants to be onboarded.

-• Each Recipient is then linked individually to one or more Connections, depending on which payment processors they will use.
+• Each recipient is then linked individually to one or more connections, depending on which payment processors they will use.

 This architecture enables: